 2. Hold the Elle + Riley cashmere comb in your dominant hand and use short strokes to brush in one direction, removing the loose fibres.

 “Avoid wearing a cashmere garment two days in a row,” Pugh says.
 “Let it rest for a day, airing your garment for a few hours on a flat surface, preferably outdoors, before wearing it again.”

 To keep cashmere looking clean, do not dry clean and avoid the washing machine.
 It’s time to get your hands even cleaner with some handwashing.

 1. Fill up a basin or wash bucket with cold water and pour in two capfuls of suitable laundry detergent.

 2. Gently squeeze the suds through the fabric, taking care not to rub, wring or stretch your garment.
 Rinse well, squeeze out as much excess water as possible, and leave to dry flat on a towel in the shade.
 “An E+R tip is to roll your cashmere in a clean towel to squeeze the excess water out prior to laying flat,” Pugh says.
 “Remember to always dry naturally away from direct heat such as radiators or sunlight.
 We do not tumble dry or hang up our cashmere as it will irreversibly deform your garment.”

 3. Steam if necessary to eliminate wrinkles.

 Cashmere pieces generally will need to be washed after three wears.
 This can be extended if items are layered beneath.
-To keep your cashmere smelling fresh between washes use a spray, applied 15cm from the garment, can eliminate some odours.
-“Our Cashmere Spray is made from 100 per cent natural ingredients with notes of orange, geranium and cedar,” Pugh says.
+To keep your cashmere smelling fresh between washes, use a spray, applied 15cm from the garment, which can eliminate some odours.
+“Our Cashmere Spray is made from 100 percent natural ingredients with notes of orange, geranium and cedar,” Pugh says.
 “I use it as a room spray too.”